Oxen-AI/oxen-release/DataFrames.md

 └───────┴───────────────┘
 ```

-You can specify multiple functions to be aggregate on in the output.
-For example if you wanted the unique file count as well use the `n_unique()` function.
+You can specify multiple functions in the output.
+For example if you wanted the unique file count as well as the raw count you can add the `n_unique()` function.

 ```
 $ oxen df annotations/train.csv -a "('label') -> (count('file'), n_unique('file'))"